Transcendentalism: Individualism

 Transcendentalists believe that society and its institutions—particularly organized religion and political parties—corrupt the purity of the individual.
 They have faith that people are at their best when truly self-reliant and independent.
 It is only from such real individuals that true community can form.

 Even with this necessary individuality, transcendentalists also believe that all people are outlets for the "Over-Soul".
 Because the Over-Soul is one, this unites all people as one being.
-Emerson alludes to this concept in the introduction of the American Scholar address, "that there is One Man, - present to all particular men only partially, or through one faculty; and that you must take the whole society to find the whole man".
+Emerson alludes to this concept in the introduction of the American Scholar address, "that there is One Man, – present to all particular men only partially, or through one faculty; and that you must take the whole society to find the whole man".
 Such an ideal is in harmony with Transcendentalist individualism, as each person is empowered to behold within him or herself a piece of the divine Over-Soul.

-In recent years there has been a distinction made between individuality and individualism.
+In recent years, there has been a distinction made between individuality and individualism.
 Both advocate the unique capacity of the individual.
 Yet individualism is decidedly anti-government, whereas individuality sees all facets of society necessary, or at least acceptable for the development of the true individualistic person.
 Whether the Transcendentalists believed in individualism or individuality remains to be determined.
-Whitman embraced all facets of life, which seems more like individuality, which is more in tune with what the Indian spiritual tradition advocates; i.e. the True Individual, the yogic attainment of true individuality.